nasa/nos3/docs/wiki/Scenario_Commissioning.md

 ---
 ### Writing a Commissioning Skeleton

-* In a text editor, preferably VS Code, navigate to gsw/cosmos/config/targets/MISSION/procedures and create a new file 'my_commissioning.rb'
+* In a text editor, such as VSCode, navigate to gsw/cosmos/config/targets/MISSION/procedures and create a new file 'my_commissioning.rb'
 * In the first line, write 'require 'mission_lib'

 Let's add Ruby comments to help us navigate what we'll be doing for our commissioning, add the following lines with a blank line or two in between